montysavage/devverse/README.md

 Poetic justice for the discerning coder

-Express yourself poetically in code!
+Express yourself poetically in code.
 Be creative.
 Be artistic.

 That's all.